Mendenhall Glacier & Wild Alaskan Salmon Bake

 Juneau, Alaska, USA

 - Mendenhall Glacier: This 1.5-mile-wide glacier is located within the Tongass National Forest, and provides magnificent views in just a short walk.
+US Forest Service staff inside the Visitor's Center will enlighten you with fascinating facts about glaciers - they're not just blocks of ice!

 - Tongass National Forest: The largest national forest in the US – at roughly 17 million acres – is home to wildlife found nowhere else on the planet.